huolanmiao/LLM-practice/pretrain/note.md

 # Use FinewebEDU dataset
 1. Get the training datasets.
 Organize the file dir in a list.
 2. Modify the dataloader.
 If the next position is out of range, then switch to the next shard and reset to the initial position.

+# Add validation split
+1. Get val_dataloader using 'val' split of the datase.
+2. Do evaluation every 100 training steps.